akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 #### MergePrioritized

 Merge multiple sources.
 Prefer sources depending on priorities if all sources has elements ready.
-If a subset of all sources has elements ready the relative priorities for those sources are used to prioritise.
+If a subset of all sources has elements ready the relative priorities for those sources are used to prioritize.

 **emits** when one of the inputs has an element available, preferring inputs based on their priorities if multiple have elements available